HL7/data-access-policies/input/pagecontent/fineGrainPatientAccess.md

 ### Changes to the Permission resource

 With these changes, the Permission resource needs some adjustments
-  - Stop using specific ids and instad use the actor element to refer to the Device resource
+  - Stop using specific ids and instead use the actor element to refer to the Device resource
   - Adding a FHIRPath expression to express that the Permission resource applies to the consumption of Patient resources in said List.

 Here is a new example of a Permission resource with these changes applied :